aseprite/api/api/sprite.md

 sprite.transparentColor = number
 ```

-The transparent color is an intenger that specifies what index (`0` by
+The transparent color is an integer that specifies which index (`0` by
 default) is the transparent color in transparent layers on indexed
 sprites.